Can I mutual exchange?

 You should not accept money offered to you to move.
-You and the other person could have your mutual exchange application refused and both could be evicted and lose your homes.
-Please refer to your landlord’s policy for further information.
+Most landlords consider this an illegal activity and as such, you and the other person could have your mutual exchange application refused and both could be evicted and lose your homes.
+Please contact your landlord for further information if in any doubt.

 How long do exchanges take?

 It can take up to 42 days from the day all parties involved hand in their mutual exchange forms to their landlords and permission to move has been received.